javaplus/PizzaApisKata/README.md

 This should immediately allow you to test again and get a successful response.

+# Building the Code Pipeline

+Before we do anything else with our application code, we are going to create a continuous deployment pipeline using AWS [CodePipeline](https://aws.amazon.com/codepipeline/).
+That is create an automated way to take our code from source control, test it, build it, and then deploy it.
+This way any future changes we make, we can commit the code to our repo and it will automatically be tested, built/packaged, and deployed.

+## Get to Git

+Create a Git repo on GitHub.com for your code.
+(This has to be on GitHub or some other internet facing Git repository in order for AWS to be able to get access to our code).

+Commit your code to your new created GitHub.com repo.

+## Create the CodePipeline

+In AWS, go to **Services**, then under **Developer Tools**, select **CodePipeline**.

+Once, you

 # More Helpful Links
 [Getting Started with Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started-first-application.html)
 [REST Service with Spring Boot](https://spring.io/guides/gs/rest-service/)